 - Drop by spoonful onto the baking sheet.
 Bake for 10 min or until edges are light brown.

-- Remove from the oven and let cool on the pan for 2-3 minutes, then gently remove and place on a wire rack to cool completely.
+- Remove from the oven and let cool on the pan for 2-3 minutes, then gently transfer to a wire rack to cool completely.
 Store in a tightly sealed container.

 Notes

-*The bag of Reese's Baking Cups and Pieces is found in the baking aisle and has mini peanut butter cups and mini Reese's Pieces in it.
-If you can't find this particular item, buy the two things individually and use 1/2 cup of each.
+- The bag of Reese's Baking Cups and Pieces is in the baking aisle and contains mini peanut butter cups and mini Reese's Pieces.
+If you can't find this particular item, buy the two things individually and use ½ cup of each.

 Nutrition Information: